 7. Choose the Right Season to Travel

-The more travellers around, the higher the chances of connecting with them will be.
+The more travellers around, the higher your chances of connecting with one of them.

 There are fewer tourists in the offseason.
 And not as many travellers to connect with.
 That was the case for me travelling to Italy for three weeks in November and December.

 If you travel in the busier months – May, June, July, August and September in Europe you won’t have trouble chatting to people whether in a restaurant or café, a market or bar.
 Tourists from all over the world are visiting and happy to interact.
 And there will be a plethora of tours to join.